* UPDATE 3/2019 Version 4.5 *

 New research has revealed the original Olympiad, and the governmental rulers of the Greco-Roman Era, belong to an annual time count of the four-seasons.

 In other words, the 292 documented Olympiads between the first Olympiad near Mt.
-Olympus and the last Olympiad (392 A.D.) should not be multiplied by four to achieve a total span of over a thousand years, but should be counted as 292 years containing four seasons each year.
+Olympus and the last Olympiad (392 A.D.) should not be multiplied by four to achieve a total span of over a thousand years, but instead should be counted as 292 years that contains four seasons each year.

 The original purpose of the Olympiad was to mark an annual agricultural calendar of the four-seasons with a one-day festival and athletic event.
 How historians ever interpreted it as a five-day event every four-years is a short story in itself.